- Bachelor of Arts (Psychology)

 Psychology looks at why we behave the way we do, why we experience the things we do, and why those experiences shape our behaviour.
 Psychology helps you understand human behaviour and how the mind works.

 Psychology degrees can lead you in a number of directions.
 Use your skills to understand how organisations and individuals work, or to improve the wellbeing of individuals, families and organisations.

-The Federal Government's Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as third among all universities in New South Wales and the ACT for Psychology.
+The Federal Government's Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as fourth among all universities in New South Wales and the ACT for Psychology.

 Find your why

 Sam is studying a Bachelor of Arts, majoring in Psychology and a Bachelor of Laws.

 He is passionate about social justice and wants to follow in his parents’ footsteps by helping those who have been disadvantaged.

 - All of our psychology courses are accredited by the Australian Psychology Accreditation Council and are reviewed to ensure they meet the needs of students and industry.